hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 //    ...

     /**
-     * Airdrops one or more tokens to one or more accounts.<br/>
+     * Airdrop one or more tokens to one or more accounts.<br/>
      * This distributes tokens from the balance of one or more sending account(s) to the balance
      * of one or more recipient accounts.
 Accounts will receive the tokens in one of four ways.
      * <ul>
-     *   <li>An account already associated to the token to be distributed will receive the
+     *   <li>An account already associated to the token to be distributed SHALL receive the
      *       airdropped tokens immediately to the recipient account balance.</li>
-     *   <li>An account with available automatic association slots will be automatically
+     *   <li>An account with available automatic association slots SHALL be automatically
-     *       associated to the token, and immediately receive the airdropped tokens to the
+     *       associated to the token, and SHALL immediately receive the airdropped tokens to the
      *       recipient account balance.</li>
-     *   <li>An account with "receiver signature required" set will have a "Pending Airdrop" created
+     *   <li>An account with "receiver signature required" set SHALL have a "Pending Airdrop"
-     *       and must claim that airdrop with a `claimAirdrop` transaction.</li>
+     *       created and MUST claim that airdrop with a `claimAirdrop` transaction.</li>
-     *   <li>An account with no available automatic association slots will have a "Pending Airdrop"
+     *   <li>An account with no available automatic association slots SHALL have a
-     *       created and must claim that airdrop with a `claimAirdrop` transaction. </li>
+     *       "Pending Airdrop" created and MUST claim that airdrop with a `claimAirdrop`
+     *       transaction. </li>
      * </ul>
      * Any airdrop that completes immediately SHALL be irreversible.
 Any airdrop that results in a
      * "Pending Airdrop" MAY be canceled via a `cancelAirdrop` transaction.<br/>